Search

 The wing is the driving force of your practice, it is the element that allows you to move forward, so it seems obvious that its proper handling is also essential.

 Pumping efficiently with a wing depends at first on the wing you are using, a more or less rigid wing will require a more or less long pumping frequency.
 Let your wing breathe!
 There is no need to “stuff” your wing by shaking it all over the place.
-Slowly pull it away from you and pull it dynamically by pressing the handles slightly downwards to bring it up at the end of the movement.
+Slowly pull it away from you and pull it dynamically, pressing the handles slightly downwards to bring it up at the end of the movement.
 Sailing in light wind therefore requires a kite with a taut spinnaker which will facilitate pumping.

 2. Foil pumping